Marker Logo

 this page online

-Location.
 43° 11.504′ N, 78° 40.482′ W. Marker is in Lockport, New York, in Niagara County.
-Marker can be reached from Lake Avenue (New York State Route 78) half a mile north of Old Niagara Road.
+It can be reached from Lake Avenue (New York State Route 78) half a mile north of Old Niagara Road.
 Marker is by the 4-H Training Center building, within a fenced complex of buildings and grounds.
 Enter from Lake Avenue (NY 78) at gate 4.
 Touch for map.
 Marker is at or near this postal address: 4487 Lake Avenue, Lockport NY 14094, United States of America.
 Touch for directions.

 The Niagara Grape Marker image.
 Click for full size.

-Photographed By Anton Schwarzmueller, November 29, 2021
+Photographed by Anton Schwarzmueller, November 29, 2021

 2. The Niagara Grape Marker